Veils of Reality

 The first premise of this project is that: our inability to escape cycles of violence, deprivation, depression, and destruction, even with all we know, is a consequence, fundamentally, of how our culture sees.
 Not what people think, but how, the common epistemological terrain that crosses all apparent divisions.
 The second premise is that these cycles are not inevitable.

 This is an intervention.
 It wont always be comfortable, but the point is to open a new sense, on a grand scale, of what is possible.
-It comes from the forgotten moments of life where the patterns, and so the possibilities, are different.
-Between these realities, what this project is attempting to make more salient, is a choice.
+It comes from developing relationships to a wider field of variables, specifically ego dynamics.
+What this project is attempting to make more salient, is a choice.

 That was a book that gave a lot of people a cause.
 This attempts to highlight some of the unseen barriers to fulfilling it.
 The environment isn’t the focus here, though it is a collateral objective, something addressed by the size of what we are exploring.